 Our Board of Trustees (BoT) has a new member!
-Danny Hoekzema, founder of New Paradigm, a non-profit law firm using the power of law to create a more sustainable and fair future, joined us as the new secretary of our BoT.
-We spoke to him about his journey from a corporate environment to New Paradigm, using law for social justice, being an ecofeminist parent and his aspirations at WECF!
+Danny Hoekzema, founder of New Paradigm, a not-for-profit law firm using the power of law to create a more sustainable and fair future, joined us as the new secretary of our BoT.
+We spoke to him about his journey from a corporate environment to New Paradigm, using law for social justice, being an ecofeminist parent, and his aspirations at WECF!

 New Paradigm